-In the past several months, fence companies throughout Florida have received emails, texts, and phone calls requesting estimates for an individual who is sick and preparing to move into a home they just purchased.
-The names, emails, phone numbers, and houses location are always different but take the same approach each time.
+In the past several months, fence companies throughout Florida have received emails and text messages requesting estimates for an individual who is sick and preparing to move into a home that they just purchased.
+The names, emails, phone numbers, and home location are always different, but the “buyer” take the same approach each time.
 Here are the basics:

 A potential customer contacts a fence company via text message or email.
 The individual wants to know if the company call install their fence, and if they accept credit card payments.
 The requirements are very specific and often complicated.
 The potential customer cannot meet in person for an estimate, and claims to be in the hospital with some sort of critical illness.
 All they need is a fence for a home they just purchased or are in the process of purchasing.
 If pressed for further proof of ownership, the potential customer reminds the fence company that they are in the hospital and do not have access to their closing documents.